 Deregulation

-Regulation and oversight in higher education is important to assuring accountability for federal dollars.
+Regulation and oversight in higher education is important to ensuring accountability for federal dollars.
 In many cases, however, these requirements do not relate to good stewardship, but are imposed solely by virtue of the fact that federal student aid assistance is provided.
 As a result, complying with the ever-growing array of federal requirements has become extremely costly and time-consuming for colleges and universities.
 For example, the Department of Education’s Consumer Information Disclosures At-a-Glance publication is 37-pages long.

 It is not a question of the good intentions behind these requirements, but rather that they continue to accumulate with no paring back or review of what is already on the books.
 Congress should decide what is critical to federal oversight, taxpayers, and higher education consumers, and then limit reporting and related regulatory requirements to those areas.